ThisMonkeysGoneToHeaven/snake-game/README.md

 ---

-## Known Bugs 🐛

-- Self-collision detection sometimes fails
-  - Especially when the snake wraps around the screen
-- Food occasionally spawns on top of the snake

----

 ## Current Issues

-- Snake head and food alignment feels slightly off
 - Performance can feel laggy at times

 ---

 ## Notes

 This is a work in progress.
-Prototype first.
-Structure second.
-Polish last.